 – They say that siestas help you relax, but I think that’s false…

-I stopped straight away, realising how vague I was being.
+I stopped straight away, realising how imprecise I was being.

 – Please, said Anne dryly.

 She hadn’t even mentioned my vagueness, seeing it for what it was – small talk in bad taste.
 I looked at her.
 She had a deliberately still and relaxed expression, which made me feel for her.
 Maybe she was consumed with envy of Elsa.
-I had a cynical idea to console her – I loved having cynical ideas, they made me feel smart, plotting with myself, drunk with ideas.
-I couldn’t help saying in a loud voice –
+I had a cynical idea to console her – I loved having cynical ideas, they made me feel smart, plotting with myself.
+Like I was drunk with ideas.
+I couldn’t help saying in a loud voice:

-– I have to say that, if you have sunburn as bad as Elsa, that type of siesta won’t be much fun for either of them.
+– I have to say that, if you have sunburn as bad as Elsa’s, that type of siesta won’t be much fun for either of them.